navaniharsh31/zania-fe/README.md

 ### 4. Styling
 I've used **TailwindCSS** to manage styles.
 To display the cards, flexbox has been used, each card container has a `flex-basis` of 33.33%, which ensures that 3 cards are shown at max in one row.
 And if there are 2 cards in a row, the cards will be shown in the middle, this is achieved by `align-items: center`

+### 5. Auto Saving
+A copy of the data is stored before every change, this copy is compared to the main data, if the data dont match, the save function is called.
+Lodash's `isEqual` method is used to compare data.